vanus-labs/docs/content/cloud-docs/sink/slack-app/setup.md

 ---

-# Step 3: Finish the Connection
+## Step 3: Finish the Connection
 1. Paste the Bot User OAuth Token to Slack Sink.
 ![img_10.png](images/img_10.png)
 2. Click **Next** to continue.

 ---

+Learn more about Vanus and Vanus Cloud in our [documentation](https://docs.vanus.ai).